-Access Biology 1

-Weight: Standard 0.0 Term: Semester/Yearlong Prerequisite: None Course Description:

-The purpose of this course is to provide a general knowledge of biology to enable students with disabilities to function at their highest levels and prepare to participate effectively in post-school adult living and the world of work.
+Access Geometry Course Number: 7912065 Credit: 1.0 Weight: 0.0 Perquisite: Algebra 1 Course Description: The purpose of this course is to develop the geometry concepts and process that can be used in a variety of real world and mathematical problems.
+Credit: 0.05 Weight: Standard 0.0 Term: Semester/Yearlong Prerequisite: None Course Description: The purpose of this course is to provide a general knowledge of biology to enable students with disabilities to function at their highest levels and prepare to participate effectively in post-school adult living and the world of work.

-Access Chemistry 1 Course Number: 7920011

-Weight: Standard 0.0 Term: Semester/Yearlong Prerequisite: None Course Description:

-The purpose of this course is to provide a general knowledge of chemistry to enable students with disabilities to function at their highest levels and prepare to participate effectively in post-school adult living and the world of work
+Access Chemistry 1 Course Number: 7920011 Credit: 0.05 Weight: Standard 0.0 Term: Semester/Yearlong Prerequisite: None Course Description: The purpose of this course is to provide a general knowledge of chemistry to enable students with disabilities to function at their highest levels and prepare to participate effectively in post-school adult living and the world of work

-Access Earth/Space Science Course Number: 7920020

-Weight: Standard 0.0 Term: Semester/Yearlong Prerequisite: None Course Description:

-The purpose of this course is to provide a general knowledge of the concepts of earth and space science to enable students with disabilities to function at their highest levels and prepare to participate effectively in post-school adult living and the world of work.
+Access Earth/Space Science Course Number: 7920020 Credit: 1.00 Weight: Standard 0.0 Term: Semester/Yearlong Prerequisite: None Course Description: The purpose of this course is to provide a general knowledge of the concepts of earth and space science to enable students with disabilities to function at their highest levels and prepare to participate effectively in post-school adult living and the world of work.